josephrexme/josephrex.me/content/post/2019-06-27-we-are-all-wrong.md

 are losers when we fail to stop being wrong at the expense of the emotions of everyone else around us</mark>.

-Biblical history teaches that it takes penitence for a sinner to transition into a saint.
+We learn from biblical history that it takes penitence for a sinner to transition into a saint.
 And as someone who chooses to learn through history rather than re-making mistakes that have repeatedly led to bad outcomes, I choose to accept that I am wrong when I realize I am.
 I also choose to suppress my confirmation bias.